 If you do any kind of writing, you have probably heard of Grammarly.
 It’s a wonderful tool, useful for any writer at any level.
 If you are not familiar with Grammarly, you may have guessed just by the name: Grammarly is a tool that can monitor your words and sentences as you type, much like the spelling and grammar checker in a program like Microsoft Word, but it goes much farther.

 Grammarly not only checks your spelling and grammar but also suggests changes in your writing style and checks for plagiarism if you subscribe to the paid version.
-Check out our detailed review of Grammarly for more information.

-Why Do You Need An Alternative?
+Why Do You Need an Alternative to Grammarly?

 If you have used Grammarly or read our review, you’ve probably figured out that Grammarly is best-in-the-business for an automated editing tool.
 I use the free version myself and find it helpful for finding typos, misspellings, punctuation errors, and simple grammar mistakes.
 If Grammarly is so great, why would anyone want to look for an alternative?